biboudis/lightweight-streams/README.md

 cartesian product case, they are considerably slower in the sort case due to the sorting algorithm and in all other cases, numbers are similar.

-In Graal, all manually inlined megamorphic boxed/primitive LStreams run 50-100% faster.
+In Graal, all megamorphic boxed/primitive LStreams with one lambda run 50-100% faster.
 Nearly all megamorphic primitive LStreams run considerably faster!